DNA Paternity Test Enables Yanesha to Become a Malaysian Citizen

 A 13-year-old girl named Yanesha filed a law suit to obtain Malaysian citizenship.
 She has successfully proved she is the biological daughter of a lorry-driving Malaysian citizen and is now entitled to her much anticipated citizenship.

 Yanesha is a hardworking student and every year has been going through the time consuming and expensive process of applying for a student pass to be able to continue her studies.
-To enrol in a government school she has had to obtain a ‘pas pelajar’, (student pass) from the Immigration Department.
+To enroll in a government school she has had to obtain a ‘pas pelajar’, (student pass) from the Immigration Department.
 She was also facing problems with sitting her final exams.
 So she got herself a lawyer with the help of her auntie and they tried several times to get the National Registration Department (NRD) to award her the citizenship she felt she had the right to.
 It wasn’t until the Government requested a DNA paternity test and the results came back positive that the NRD finally did sit up and listen.

 Yanesha’s father, S. Nanthakumar, is Malaysian and her mother Judith Guballo is Filipina.
 Yanesha filed her lawsuit through her auntie S.Yogeswari with whom she has taken up residence after her parents’ divorce.
 As a part of the evidence-gathering process the government asked her to take a DNA Paternity Test with her father to prove her eligibility for citizenship.
 A report dated April 26th 2013 came from the chemistry department and confirmed that indeed she was daughter of the above-mentioned Malaysian citizen.